-4. Upload/Download Symmetry
+4. Upload/Download Symmetry and Network Performance

 Recognizing that broadband download capability is critical for access to content, upload speed is similarly critical for economic development and labor market participation.
-Federal definitions of "broadband service" and programs to enhance access, adoption, and affordability should also seek to encourage upload/download bandwidth symmetry.
+Federal definitions of "broadband service" and programs to enhance access, adoption, and affordability should also seek to encourage upload/download bandwidth symmetry, minimize latency, and maximize network resilience, redundancy, and uptime.